dokester/BayesicFitting/README.md

    * Documentation issues; Replaced style.md by code-style.md
    * Correcting error on Windows systme

+ + 05 Apr 2022 version 3.0.1
+   * Addressing issue #18: UserModel does not work for multiple dimensions.

  + 07 Feb 2022 version 3.0.0
+   * New classes: AstropyModel and UserModel
+   * New class: NeuralNetUtilities
+   * New classes: NestedSolver, OrderProblem, SalesmanProblem, DistanceCostFunction
+   * New classes: OrderEngine, MoveEngine, SwitchEngine, LoopEngine, ShuffleEngine
+   * New classes: ReverseEngine, NearEngine, StartOrderEngine
+   * Make pipe work for more dimensional output | input
+   * Test harnesses for the new classes
+   * New examples for AstropyModel, UserModel and SalesmanProblem
+   * Update existing examples to improve coverage of pytest
+   * update Manual

+ + 19 Nov 2022 version 3.1.0
    * See above in Whats new

 <br><br><br><br>